 DAY 6, BAD SULZA – NAUMBURG – WEIßENFELS, 40 KM CYCLING

-We leave Leipzig behind and cycle along the dikes of the White Elster until we reach the city centre of Halle.
-Here, the George Frideric Handel Museum awaits us, Handel being one famous Bach contemporary.
+We leave Leipzig behind and cycle along the dikes of the White Elster until we reach the city center of Halle.
+Here, we visit the Museum of the eldest Bach Son Wilhelm Friedemann-Bach-House and also the George-Frederic-Handel- Museum awaits us, Handel being one famous Bach contemporary.

 DAY 11, DEPARTURE

 After breakfast everyone will embark on their individual journey home.
 Alternatively, you can join our return shuttle to Eisenach.

 INCLUDED IN THE PRICE: